 Many personal trainers have a dream to open a gym.
 Maybe you’re sick of letting your boss or club owner drain your profits.
 Maybe you are in an unfair partnership with another trainer that isn’t pulling his or her weight.
 Or maybe something has changed in your life that you need more than what your current position provides.

-To make your dream come true, use these tips to accumulate a position of strength and then go get it!
+To make your dream come true, use these tips to accumulate a position of strength, then go get it!

 When I first broke off from the box gym I was working at, one of my personal trainer friends told me he was looking to move on, too.
-I asked him his plans and all he said was that he was going to buy the open lot down the road and start his own gym.
-The open lot down the road was listed at $650,000.
+I asked him his plans and all he said was that he was going to buy the vacant lot down the road and open a gym.
+The vacant lot down the road was listed at $650,000.

 In reality, it takes a huge amount of planning just to see if it’s possible to start your own gym.
 Do your research, get all the numbers together, and then put it down in a fitness center business plan.
-Make sure you have someone who knows business — and has operated a business — go through the numbers and your plans with you.
+Make sure you have someone who knows business and has had experience operating a business to go through the numbers and your plans with you.

 Spend four to six months talking with other gym owners across the country.
-Most gym owners are very open to helping others and recounting the struggles they met in starting their businesses.
+Most gym owners are very open to helping others and recounting the struggles they met from starting their businesses.
 Make at least three calls a week.
-Arrange a time to contact the owner and then put it on your schedule.
-Do not reschedule – they’re giving you their time and some excellent information.
+Arrange a time to contact the owner and put it on your schedule.
+Do not reschedule; they’re giving you their time and some excellent information.
 This is a listening session, so have a list of questions ready.
-Fight the urge to tell them all about your plans — just ask good questions and takes notes during these calls.
+Fight the urge to tell them all about your plans to open a gym, and just ask good questions and take notes during these calls.

 Focus your questions on three areas:

 - Style of gym along with the number of clients and all sources of revenue generated.

 - Expenses and operating costs, including employees and the management of those employees.

 - Hurdles in starting your own gym, or unforeseen problems that arose.